justin-m-johnson/homelab/README.md

 1 - SIEM Setup
 This sets up the cloud-init image, clones the image, provisions the VM, creates the docker environment, and pulls the Wazuh and Splunk docker containers down.

-2 - Continuous Implementation Setup
+2 - Continuous Implementation
 This clones the image created in 1 - SIEM setup, provisions the VM, creates a docker environment and implements Pytest, Semgrep, Trivy and Falco.

 3 - Continuous Deployment
 TBD

-4 - Monitoring and Notifications
+4 - Monitoring-Notifications
 TBD

 ## Virtual Machine Requirements